 Murder suspect in Dave & Buster’s Times Square stabbing claims victim punched him ‘out of nowhere’

-Jesse Armstrong is charged with murder for the Saturday night slaying of 39-year-old Allen Stanford inside the popular video game-themed eatery.
+Jesse Armstrong is charged with murder for the Saturday night killing of 39-year-old Allen Stanford inside the popular video game-themed eatery.

-Stanford turned in his winning tickets and was reaching for a yellow drone on a top shelf in the prize room when he got into a fight with his killer about 10:45 p.m.
+Stanford turned in his winning tickets and was reaching for a yellow drone on a top shelf in the prize room when he got into a fight with Armstrong about 10:45 p.m.
 Saturday, according to a restaurant worker who reviewed surveillance footage of the attack.

 Armstrong feared the drone was going to fall off the shelf and strike a small girl with him, according to the worker.